 - 4.1 The Greater Nottingham Strategic Plan Growth Options (2020) asked the question about what factors might justify planning for more or fewer new homes than the Government's standard method.
-A range of options for the level of housing growth were tested through the Greater Nottingham Strategic Plan Sustainability Appraisal (2024).
-The proposed housing target included in the Strategic Plan is considered to be appropriate: it provides for the housing need identified through the Government's current 2023 standard method (not including the full 35% unevidenced and unjustified uplift applied to Nottingham City (see paragraphs 4.15-4.16 below)); the proposed housing growth is compatible with jobs growth anticipated through the Greater Nottingham Employment Land Study (2021); and the need to balance the impact of increasing the housing target on the Green Belt. - 4.2 Sections below describe the Plan's housing target, and how it compares with housing need as calculated using the current 2023 standard method, and the 2024 proposed new standard method.
+A range of options for the level of housing growth are tested through the Greater Nottingham Strategic Plan Sustainability Appraisal.
+The proposed housing target included in the Strategic Plan is considered to be appropriate: it provides for the housing need identified through the Government's previous 2023 standard method (not including the full 35% unevidenced and unjustified uplift applied to Nottingham City (Appendix A)); it complies with the transitional arrangements set out in the 2024 NPPF; the proposed housing growth is compatible with jobs growth anticipated through the Greater Nottingham Employment Land Study (2021); and the need to balance the impact of increasing the housing target on the Green Belt. - 4.2 Sections below describe the Plan's housing target, and how it compares with housing need as calculated using the 2023 standard method, and the 2024 new standard method.